simphotonics/ansi_modifier/README.md

 The package provides the class [`Ansi`][Ansi] holding ANSI modifier codes and the String extension methods [`style`][style] and [`clearStyle`][clearStyle] for adding, replacing, and removing ANSI modifiers.
+It provides Ansi codes for changing the current cursor position.

 ## Usage